Noe Zhordania: Ideology

 Zhordania was a Marxist, leaning towards the social-democratic.
 He focused on the peasantry and dealt with the national issue.

 As a child he grew up as an Orthodox Christian.
 He questioned the existence of God for the first time in school, after reading "The Door to Nature" of Iakob Gogebashvili: because of it, he found out that natural disasters had a scientific explanation.
 Because of his doubts regarding the existence of God he ended up questioning the legitimacy of the government of the king, since the king's legitimacy was commonly perceived being a divine ordination.
 Even in school he had a strong belief:

 During the seminary studies he formed the Group of Narodnik Socialists, that supported the revolution.
 The Narodniks recognized a revolution that was not Democratic, but Socialist: they demanded the establishment of socialism.
 They believed that the only choice was between either priesthood or being a Narodnik.

-In Warsaw, Zhordania was introduced to Marxism and its political ideology: that was after 1892, when the revolutionaries in Russia went from seeking socialism to European Marxism.B.
-Husband, William.
-"Europe: Early Modern and Modern", Oxford University Press, June 2006.
-Retrieved in March 2016.
+In Warsaw, Zhordania was introduced to Marxism and its political ideology: that was after 1892, when the revolutionaries in Russia went from seeking socialism to European Marxism.

 In his view, Russian socialism was an utopian and reactionary doctrine, which brought people back to barbarism.
 Zhordania believed that European socialism was leading the proletariat towards the factories, so the political actions had to be based on that type of proletariat.
 In addition, he shared the view that the backward countries needed political revolution, democracy, economic development and later the transition to socialism.

 He had different views on war tactics in respect to the Russian Marxists.
 In "Kvali" and "Skhivi", he thought it was fair to use terror under certain circumstances.

 Zhordania had conservative views regarding the role of families and believed that a person's main objective was to have family and procreate.